UWPCE-PythonCert/PythonCertDevel/source/exercises/dict_lab.rst

 * Create a set with the letters in 'Python' and add 'i' to the set.

-* Create a frozenset with the letters in 'marathon'
+* Create a frozenset with the letters in 'marathon'.

 * display the union and intersection of the two sets.